 b-carotene, beta-carotene, retinol, vitamin A-1

-Vitamin A, or retinol, was the first substance isolated in the group called vitamins.
-It is one of the four fat-soluble vitamins and is found in animal products.
-Fat-soluble vitamins are stored in the body and can accumulate to toxic levels when intake is excessive.
+Vitamin A is also called retinol.
+It was the first substance isolated in the group called vitamins.
+It is one of the four fat-soluble vitamins.
+It’s found in animal products.
+Fat-soluble vitamins are stored in the body.
+They can build up to toxic levels if you take too much of them.

-Precursors of vitamin A exist in a variety of plants and are called carotenoids.
-Carotenoids are fat soluble but non-toxic, even in large quantities.
+Precursors of vitamin A exist in plants.
+They’re called carotenoids.
+These are fat soluble but non-toxic, even in large quantities.
 The best known carotenoid is beta-carotene.
 Both retinoids and carotenoids are good antioxidants.

-Vitamin A plays an important part in the reproductive process.
-It is involved in the development of sperm (spermatogenesis) and also in the development of the fetus.
-However, excessive doses of vitamin A and synthetic retinols may lead to fetal malformation and congenital abnormalities.
-Vitamin A appears to guide the developing structures in the fetus.
-It also helps in the development of the placenta during pregnancy.
+Vitamin A plays a role in the reproductive process.
+It’s involved in the development of sperm (spermatogenesis).
+It’s also involved in the development of the fetus.
+But excessive doses of vitamin A and synthetic retinols may lead to fetal malformation.
+It may also lead to congenital issues.
+Vitamin A seems to guide the developing structures in the fetus.
+It also helps the placenta form during pregnancy.

-In addition to reproductive health, vitamin A is an important factor in growth throughout life.
-Vitamin A is involved in the development and maintenance of epithelial tissues (mucus membranes, the lining of the gastrointestinal tract, lungs, bladder, urinary tract, vagina, cornea, and skin).
+Vitamin A is an important factor in growth throughout life.
+Vitamin A is involved in the development and maintenance of epithelial tissues.
+These include mucous membranes, the lining of the gastrointestinal tract, lungs, bladder, urinary tract, vagina, cornea, and skin.
 Vitamin A also helps the growth of bones and teeth.

-Vitamin A also prevents drying of the skin, which in turn helps protect the body from infectious diseases.
-Vitamin A is also involved in maintaining the immune system (T-lymphocytes and phagocytosis).
+Vitamin A prevents drying of the skin.
+This may protect the body from infectious diseases.
+It’s also involved in maintaining the immune system (T-lymphocytes and phagocytosis).

-Finally, vitamin A is essential for night vision.
-Retinol (a vitamin A metabolite) combines with opsin (a pigment in the retina of the eye) to form rhodopsin, a chemical involved in night vision.
+Vitamin A is also needed for night vision.
+Retinol (a vitamin A metabolite) combines with opsin (a pigment in the retina of the eye) to form rhodopsin.
+This is a chemical involved in night vision.

-Vitamin A plays an important role in the reproductive process, growth and development, maintenance of healthy eyes and skin, and as an antioxidant.
+Vitamin A plays an important role in the reproductive process, growth, and development.
+It also keeps eyes and skin healthy, and acts as an antioxidant.

-There is mounting evidence that vitamin A supplements may reduce the risk for certain types of cancer.
-The ability of vitamin A to influence cell development, coupled with its ability to increase the activity of immune-system cells, could make it a valuable tool in the fight against cancer—especially skin, lung, bladder, and breast cancer.
+Vitamin A supplements may reduce the risk for certain types of cancer.
+Vitamin A influences cell development.
+It also increases the activity of immune-system cells.
+This could make it valuable in the fight against cancer, especially skin, lung, bladder, and breast cancer.

-Vitamin A is claimed to prevent some types of cancer and acne, and to help treat psoriasis.
-It is also claimed to be effective for treating dry or wrinkled skin, and protecting against the effects of pollution, healing sunburns, and preventing respiratory infections.
-Vitamin A has also been used to treat kidney stones, inflammatory bowel disease, and deafness.
+Vitamin A may prevent some types of cancer and acne.
+It may also help treat psoriasis.
+It’s also claimed to help treat dry or wrinkled skin.
+It may also protect against the effects of pollution and prevent respiratory tract infections.
+Vitamin A may aid in healing sunburn.
+It’s also been used to treat kidney stones, inflammatory bowel disease, and deafness.

 Vitamin A has been called the anti-infection vitamin because of its role in helping the body combat bacterial, parasitic, and viral infections.

-Smaller individuals need relatively less vitamin A than larger people do.
-Similarly, women generally need less than men, except during pregnancy and while breastfeeding.
+Smaller people need less vitamin A than larger people do.
+In most cases, women need less than men, except during pregnancy and while breastfeeding.